What is corporate manslaughter?

 Your business can be prosecuted for the offence of corporate manslaughter if the way you manage activities causes a death through a gross breach of duty of care to the deceased.
 A large part of the breach must have been in the way senior management organised or managed the activities.

 Owners and senior managers of businesses cannot personally be prosecuted for corporate manslaughter.
 However, they can be prosecuted for other offences related to failures in health and safety management.
 These include gross negligence manslaughter and health and safety offences.
 The corporate manslaughter law does not change this and individuals will be prosecuted where there is enough evidence and it is in the public interest.

 Individual directors or members of staff could also be called as witnesses in a criminal trial for corporate manslaughter.

 The corporate manslaughter test

-Juries will consider how activities that led to the fatal accident were managed throughout your business.
+Juries will consider how your business manages the activities that led to the fatal accident.
 This includes any systems and processes for managing health and safety, how these were operated in practice and the failures that occurred.